sharkwouter/minigalaxy/README.md

 * *python3-gobject* - python library for GTK+, version 3.30+ is required
 * *python3-requests* - python library for making requests to server
 * *GTK+* - versions below 3.24 have not been tested
-* *webkit2gtk* - a browser engine library used for logging into GOG, a version with support for API version 4.0 is required
+* *webkit2gtk* - a browser engine library.
+It is used for logging into GOG.
+A version with support for API version 4.0 is required

 ## Installation